Drizin/Harbin.DataAccess/src/Harbin.DataAccess.Repositories.DapperFastCRUD/README.md

 - Everything is testable: connection wrappers and their underlying connections are also mockable.

 ## Installation
-Just install nuget package **[Harbin.DataAccess](https://www.nuget.org/packages/Harbin.DataAccess/)**, add `using Harbin.DataAccess.DapperFastCRUD.Connections`, `using Harbin.DataAccess.DapperFastCRUD.Repositories`, and start using (see examples below).
+Just install nuget package **[Harbin.DataAccess.Repositories.DapperFastCRUD](https://www.nuget.org/packages/Harbin.DataAccess.Repositories.DapperFastCRUD/)**, add `using Harbin.DataAccess.Connections`, `using Harbin.DataAccess.Repositories.DapperFastCRUD`, and start using (see examples below).
 See documentation below, or more examples in [unit tests](https://github.com/Drizin/Harbin/tree/master/src/AdventureWorks.Core.Tests).

 ## Documentation